Bodeode1/EPL-PLAY/README.md

 For the colour, I opted for purple as the only color for the website.
 This keeps the website clean and simple.

 ### **Fonts**
-Roboto was used for the logo and the headings throughout the site.
-The logic behind this was to maintain style and simplicity throughout the site and call attention to key information.
-Source-sans-pro was chosen for the body text of the website, this font combines very well with Roboto and again maintains the clean simplistic approach site-wide.
+Segoe UI and Lucida Sans was used for most of the content on the website.
+Courier New was used for buttons.

 ### **Structure**
 The website consists of four separate pages, all of which are resonsive in nature across all devices.